External Member Mapping

 FROM "Customers" AS "c"

-For instance properties or methods, the first parameter of the stub is the receiver:
+For instance properties or methods, the first parameter of the stub is the receiver.
+You can use this to provide a SQL-friendly alternative for a property whose body relies on non-translatable logic:

 using ExpressiveSharp.Mapping;